carolbarbosa101/PerfectlyPracticed/README.md

-# Instructions to run app locally:
+# To run app locally:
-- Git clone or download this repo
+- Git clone or download repo
 - Open up the terminal and navigate to project directory of the repo
 - Pip install -r requirements.txt
 - Python manage.py runserver
-- Open local host at port 8000 on your browser, i.e. paste in this link http://127.0.0.1:8000/
+- Open this link in your browser http://127.0.0.1:8000/

 # Features
 ## Login/Registration Page